-- (1) All communications or statements, oral or written, that take place within the context of a mediation conference are confidential and not subject to disclosure.
+(1) All communications or statements, oral or written, that take place within the context of a mediation conference are confidential and not subject to disclosure.
 Such communications or statements shall not be disclosed by any mediator, party, attorney, attendee, or Board employee and may not be used as evidence in any proceeding.
-An executed Board mediation sheet or written executed agreement resulting from a mediation is not subject to the confidentiality described above. - (2) Neither the mediator nor any 3rd party observer present with the permission of the parties may be subpoenaed or otherwise required to testify concerning a mediation or settlement negotiations in any proceeding.
-The mediator's notes shall not be placed in the Board's file, are not subject to discovery, and shall not be used as evidence in any proceeding. - (3) Confidentiality does not extend to: - (A) threats of violence to the mediator or others: - (B) security personnel or law enforcement officials; - (C) party or attorney misconduct; - (D) legal or disciplinary complaints brought against a mediator or attorney arising out of and in the course of a mediation; - (E) appearance: - (F) the list of physicians submitted to an Administrative Law Judge by the parties or attorneys when the parties have been ordered to submit the names of physicians in a change of physician dispute and the dispute is not resolved through mediation.
+An executed Board mediation sheet or written executed agreement resulting from a mediation is not subject to the confidentiality described above.

+(2) Neither the mediator nor any 3rd party observer present with the permission of the parties may be subpoenaed or otherwise required to testify concerning a mediation or settlement negotiations in any proceeding.
+The mediator's notes shall not be placed in the Board's file, are not subject to discovery, and shall not be used as evidence in any proceeding.

+(3) Confidentiality does not extend to:

+(A) threats of violence to the mediator or others;

+(B) security personnel or law enforcement officials;

+- (C) party or attorney misconduct; - (D)legal or disciplinary complaints brought against a mediator or attorney arising out of and in the course of a mediation;

+(E) appearance;

+(F) the list of physicians submitted to an Administrative Law Judge by the parties or attorneys when the parties have been ordered to submit the names of physicians in a change of physician dispute and the dispute is not resolved through mediation.

-(a) Attendance
+(g) Attendance

 (1) Each party to the dispute is required to have in attendance at the mediation conference a person or persons who have adequate authority to resolve all pending issues.
 The employee shall be in attendance at the mediation conference.
 The employer shall have in attendance at the mediation conference a representative of the employer/insurer who has authority to resolve all pending issues.
 The requirement of the presence of the employer/insurer's representative shall not be satisfied by the presence of legal counsel of the employer.
-In claims where the Subsequent Injury Trust Fund (SITF) is a party-at-interest to the claim, a representative of the SITF must either be in attendance at the mediation conference or have extended settlement authority to the representative of the employer/insurer no later than two business days prior to the date of the conference.
+In claims where the Subsequent Injury Trust Fund (SITF) is a party-at-interest to the claim, a representative of the SITF must either be in attendance at the mediation conference.
 Exceptions to the attendance requirement may be granted upon permission of an Administrative Law Judge from the ADR Division or his/her designee, obtained prior to the conference date.